oguzgelal/reclare/README.md

 ## Introduction

-Reclare is a lightweight library to help you manage your application state alongside your application logic, without comprimising from immutability and predictability of your state.
-Your reducers and logical implementations resides side by side under what we call "declarations", and they get invoked over the same event broadcast channel.
-Reclare is inspired by [Redux](https://redux.js.org/) and [the Elm architecture](https://guide.elm-lang.org/architecture/), and includes many of the familiar concepts.
+Reclare is a lightweight library to help you manage your application state alongside your business logic, without comprimising from immutability and predictability of your state.
+It is inspired by [Redux](https://redux.js.org/) and [the Elm architecture](https://guide.elm-lang.org/architecture/), and includes many of the familiar concepts.

+With Reclare, your **reducers** (state updater functions) and **reactions** (logic implementations) resides side by side under **declarations**, which gets invoked on one or many events that can be **broadcast**ed from anywhere in your application.
+They are **situation aware**, and will only be invoked if the situation at the time of the event holds the given criteria.
+Declarations allows a functionality-first organisation of logic and state management; and within the **ducks files**, they can easily be splitted into logical units.

 ## Key Features